brandkap/brandkap.github.io/work/date-picker.md

 I began this project with surveys, interviews, and market research to clearly define pain points and what role DatePicker will play in the event planning market.
 Surveys were given to 32 teachers and coaches which provided data as to what products teachers currently use as their main calendar and how they use these calendars.

 {% capture quote %}
 I need a way to schedule my basketball practices with custom recurrences.
-On my current calendar I can't customize it the way I need to.
+On my current calendar, I can't customize it the way I need to.

 **-Craig, basketball coach and teacher**
 {% endcapture %}
 {% include pull-quote.html quote=quote %}

-From the research I concluded that
+From the research, I concluded that

-- Majority of teachers from our sample exclusively use Google Calendars
+- The majority of teachers from our sample exclusively use Google Calendars
 - DatePicker will not be built to replace Google Calendar, but to complement it
 - There is no available solution on the market for this specific problem space